vanruc/todoApp/README.md

 ```
 We already done for our documents definition.
 Next we will need to generate domain classes from our defined documents.
 ### Generate domain
-To work with our defined documents we must run `generate domain` command.
+To work with our defined documents we must run the `generate domain` command.

-Because we already run `generate domain` before then this time it will be more easier.
+Because we have already run `generate domain` previously, this time it will be faster.

 Click to the button right after `Run as button`
 ![](doc_img_src/right%20run%20as%20button.png)